bhatnagarsaumya7/bhatnagarsaumya7.github.io/_posts/2014-3-3-Atlantic Cod.md

 **Saumya Bhatnagar**
-**How the mean –depth, square of mean-depth, standard deviation and latitude effects the catching of Atlantic cod in a tow**

 OBJECTIVE- The question I&#39;m trying to answer here is: How the mean –depth, square of mean-depth, standard deviation and latitude effects the catching of Atlantic cod in a tow.